m4d3bug/m4d3bug.github.io/source/_posts/linux-performance-tuning-study-notes-II.md

    23:39:47 up  1:09,  4 users,  load average: 0.85, 0.68, 0.36
   ```

-  *load average of 1 min will close to 1.00.*
+  *Load Average of 1 min will close to 1.00.*

 - #### *Windows 3*